Before You Write It Down: What Are You Actually Trying to Say?

 Many people assume their partner knows everything.
 Often, they know far less than expected.

-Young children may forget many details over time—but your words, stories, and love can outlive you.
+Young children may not remember every detail, but your words, stories, and love can still become meaningful to them later.

 Many families have thousands of photos—but very few voice recordings.